pranav-p-99/Auto-EDA/README.md

 # Auto EDA

-Web application built and deployes using Python and Streamlit for performing Exploratory Data Analysis.
+Web application built and deployed using Python and Streamlit for performing Exploratory Data Analysis.

 ## Demo Output